xero/moebius-web/README.md

 See also '[Changing the default filename](#changedefaultfilename)'.

-# Clear:
+# Clear

 Resets the canvas to the initial state.
 All un-saved work will be lost.

 <a name="loadimagestamp"></a>

-# Load Image Stamp:
+# Load Image Stamp

 Loads an ANS or XBin file, which can be used as a stamp using the 'Image Stamp' tool.

 <a name="saveimagestamp"></a>

-# Save Image Stamp:
+# Save Image Stamp

 Saves an XBin file, based on the current 'Image stamp' selection, to the browser's download folder.

 See also '[Changing the default filename](#changedefaultfilename)'.

-# Export as PNG:
+# Export as PNG

 Saves a PNG file using the current filename to the browser's download folder.

 See also '[Changing the default filename](#changedefaultfilename)'.

-# Information:
+# Information

 Displays information on the text-character currently under the mouse cursor whilst editing.

 <a name="changedefaultfilename"></a>

-# Changing the Default Filename:
+# Changing the Default Filename

 By default, all files with be named 'Untitled'.
 To change the default filename click on the name in the titlebar, type a new name, and press 'Return'.